-All our programmes have been carefully prepared for delivery initially through online learning, moving to blended delivery which includes on campus and online learning over a 3-5 week period, in line with the Scottish and UK Government guidance.
-Online activities and content will be supported with significant staff input and interaction and your programme will adhere to the same quality standards and expectations of our on-campus teaching.
+Online activities and content will continue to be fully supported with significant staff input and interaction and your programme will adhere to the same quality standards and expectations of our on-campus teaching.

 Your online classes will be taught through Myplace, supported by the Zoom web conferencing tool, where appropriate.
 Your lecturers will be in contact with you regularly through Myplace and email so please make sure that you regularly access the system to review notices and guidance.
 Coursework and assignments will also be submitted through Myplace, unless otherwise indicated by your Department/School.

-Departments and schools are currently reviewing the opportunities for on-campus learning activities across all degree programmes.
+Departments and Schools are currently reviewing the opportunities for on-campus learning activities across all degree programmes for Semester 2.
 It is not planned that all subjects and levels will return to campus at the same time.
 Use of the campus is being determined based on the needs of the programme and student cohorts and in accordance with Scottish Government advice and guidance.
 Your Department or School will contact you directly to explain the plans for your programme.

 Your Department/School or Faculty Office will stay in contact with you and will keep you informed.
 You should also check MyPlace, and email for updates.

 The University Library opened for individual study from Monday 24 August.
 There are over 500 study spaces currently available within the Library building, which adhere to the 2m social distancing restrictions.
 Hand sanitisers and wipes are available at all study stations and staff will be monitoring the environment to ensure it remains safe for all.